Emanuel Lasker: Playing strength and style

-Fine reckoned Lasker paid little attention to the openings, but Capablanca thought Lasker knew the openings very well but disagreed with a lot of contemporary opening analysis.
+Fine reckoned Lasker paid little attention to the openings, while Capablanca thought that Lasker knew the openings very well but disagreed with a lot of contemporary opening analysis.
 In fact before the 1894 world title match, Lasker studied the openings thoroughly, especially Steinitz's favorite lines.
 He played primarily e4 openings, particularly the Ruy Lopez.
 He opened with 1.d4 relatively rarely, although his d4 games had a higher winning percentage than his e4 ones.
 With the Black pieces, he mainly answered 1.e4 with the French Defense and 1.d4 with the Queen's Gambit.
 Lasker also used the Sicilian Defense fairly often.
 In Capablanca's opinion, no player surpassed Lasker in the ability to assess a position quickly and accurately, in terms of who had the better prospects of winning and what strategy each side should adopt.
 Capablanca also wrote that Lasker was so adaptable that he played in no definite style, and that he was both a tenacious defender and a very efficient finisher of his own attacks.

 Lasker followed Steinitz's principles, and both demonstrated a completely different chess paradigm than the "romantic" mentality before them.
 Thanks to Steinitz and Lasker, positional players gradually became common (Tarrasch, Schlechter, and Rubinstein stand out.)
 But, while Steinitz created a new school of chess thought, Lasker's talents were far harder for the masses to grasp; hence there was no Lasker school.

 In addition to his enormous chess skill, Lasker was said to have an excellent competitive temperament: his rival Siegbert Tarrasch once said, "Lasker occasionally loses a game, but he never loses his head."
 Lasker enjoyed the need to adapt to varying styles and to the shifting fortunes of tournaments.
 Although very strong in matches, he was even stronger in tournaments.
 For over 20 years, he always finished ahead of the younger Capablanca: at St. Petersburg 1914, New York 1924, Moscow 1925, and Moscow 1935.
 Only in 1936 (15 years after their match), when Lasker was 67, did Capablanca finish ahead of him.